 Indicators of progress toward EU integration of the Western Balkans include deeper regional cooperation and growing democratic and economic development.
 In some countries of the region, we have seen earnest efforts to strengthen democratic institutions and counter corruption.
-This is not the case in all countries of the Western Balkans, and there have been setbacks.
-In Bosnia and Herzegovina, the ongoing political crisis and endemic corruption hurts its citizens, and jeopardizes regional stability, its Euro-Atlantic trajectory, and the progress achieved since the Dayton Peace Accords.
+This is not the case in all countries of the West-ern Balkans, and there have been setbacks.
+In Bosnia and Herzegovina, the ongoing ern balkans, and there have been setbacks.
+In boshia and herzegovina, the ongoing political crisis and endemic corruption hurts its citizens, and jeopardizes regional stability, its Euro-Atlantic trajectory, and the progress achieved since the Dayton Peace Accords.
 We continue to make clear to all leaders that de-escalation of rhetoric and the resolution of differences through established constitutional processes are the only viable paths to a democratic, European future.
 Along with our European partners, we are vigorously engaged with local actors to find ways forward and advance along the path from Dayton to Brussels, including through step-by-step reforms that will benefit all citizens.

-The need for dialogue compromise and reform applies across the region We
+The need for dialogue compromise and reform applies across the region We mutual recognition.

 The need for dialogue, compromise, and reform applies across the region.
 We strongly back the EU-facilitated Dialogue to normalize relations between Kosovo and Serbia.
 The Dialogue is the forum in which both sides, as equals, must work to resolve their differences and find a comprehensive agreement, which both countries need for their European futures.
-We believe this effort should be centered on mutual recognition.
+We believe this effort should be centered on